-Adam Robinson-Quick is a Buckinghamshire-based garden and landscape designer working across Buckinghamshire, Hertfordshire, Berkshire and London.
+Adam Robinson-Quick is a Sussex-based garden and landscape designer working across London and the South East.

 In 2017, I have completed designs for clients in Barnes, Battersea, Gerrards Cross, Harpenden, Penn and Beaconsfield.
 I qualified at the London College of Garden Design in 2015 and am a Pre-Registered Member of the Society of Garden Designers (SGD).

 18 Coleman Avenue